magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 Right Restraint
 ===============

-\<p class="chapter-footnote"\>*Note*: The latter half of this talk has been published elsewhere under the title: ‘*Listening Beyond Words*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: The latter half of
+this talk has been published elsewhere under the title: ‘*Listening Beyond Words*’</p>

-\<span class="dropcaps-first"\>E\</span\>\<span
+<span class="dropcaps-first" markdown="1">E</span><span
-class="dropcaps-words"\>xercise restraint and caution\</span\> about the
+class="dropcaps-words" markdown="1">xercise restraint and
-six sense faculties of the eye seeing forms, the ear hearing sounds, and so forth.
+caution</span>&nbsp; about the six sense faculties of the eye seeing forms, the ear hearing sounds, and so forth.
 This is what we are constantly teaching about in so many different ways.
 It always comes back to this.
 But to be truthful with ourselves, are we really aware of what goes on?
 When the eye sees something, does delight come about?
 Do we really investigate?
 If we investigate, we will know that it is just this delight that is the cause for suffering to be born.
 Aversion is the cause for suffering to be born.
 These two reactions actually have the same value.
 When they occur, we can see the fault of them.
 If there is delight, it is merely delight.
 If there is aversion, it is merely aversion.
 This is the way to quell them.

 For example, we attach special importance to the head.
 From the time we are born, in this society, we learn that the head is something of the